‘General Hospital’ Tuesday Spoilers: Sasha’s Squirming, Carly’s Getting News, & Shiloh’s Raising Eyebrows

 — General Hospital (@GeneralHospital) February 14, 2019

 The February 19 show will also feature quite a bit of Shiloh-related action.
-He’ll tell Sam there’s something that he thinks she needs to see to understand and General Hospital spoilers detail that she’ll be intrigued by whatever he has to share with her.
+He’ll tell Sam there’s something that he thinks she needs to see to understand, and General Hospital spoilers detail that she’ll be intrigued by whatever he has to share with her.

 As Sam continues to develop this relationship, certain she has the upper hand, Drew will approach Jason and want to discuss Shiloh.
-Jason and Spinelli feel certain that Shiloh is quite dangerous and Drew will apparently want to join forces with Jason to figure out what the Dawn of Day leader is really up to in Port Charles.
+Jason and Spinelli feel certain that Shiloh is quite dangerous, and Drew will apparently want to join forces with Jason to figure out what the Dawn of Day leader is really up to in Port Charles.

 General Hospital spoilers make it clear that this week will be a wild one and viewers will not want to miss any of the developments that are on the way.
-Secrets are being exposed and fans are ready to embrace every wild minute of what’s ahead.
+Secrets are being exposed, and fans are ready to embrace every wild minute of what’s ahead.